Our Annual Report and Environmental and Social Report have been combined into the Toyota Boshoku Report.

 Challenge of achieving zero CO2 emissions

-The Toyota Boshoku group takes on the challenge of “achieving zero CO2 emissions from all of our plants by 2050.”
-We will strive to reduce CO2 emissions significantly through the development of innovative production technology, the technological development of products and materials, the improvement of plants and the utilisation of renewable / next generation energy.
+The Toyota Boshoku group takes on the challenge of 'achieving zero CO2> emissions from all of our plants by 2050'.
+We will strive to reduce CO2 emissions significantly through the development of innovative production engineering, the technological development of products and materials, the improvement of plants and the utilisation of renewable / next generation energy.

 Challenge of achieving zero CO2 emissions in the product life cycle